 Myth 9) I changed the image and made a new work out of it which is therefore my copyright : Wrong: these are derivative works and the original copyright holds good.
 You also need permission from the copyright holder to make those changes in the first place.

 Myth 10) Infringers are all just penniless teenage bloggers, copyright law is only there for big business to get money from ordinary people.
-Wrong: Its more the other way round.
-A large number of my infringers are very large multi billion pound concerns who appear to have taken a deliberate decision to ignore copyright in the hope the holders wont pursue it.
+Wrong: In my experience its more the other way round.
+A large number of illegal unauthorized users of my images are very large multi billion pound concerns who appear to have taken a deliberate decision to ignore copyright in the hope the holders wont pursue it.
 Right now some of the largest companies on earth are making money from my photographs that they have not paid for.
 Intellectual property is the cornerstone of the modern economy particularly in the UK where we manufacture much less than was once the case.
 Most of the countries income comes from intellectual property of one sort or another.
 Products may be made in China but they are often designed in the UK and because of the protection of intellectual property a share of the profits come back to the UK where through the tax system it is also used to fund public services and the benefits system.
 Intellectual property is the UKs main source of income after banking.
 The UK is very good with inventions, science, software, photography, music and film, without protection of intellectual property we will have no money!